skamdem/07-managing-multiple-env/workspaces/README.md

 > This project, a basic web app behind a load balancer, originates from [here](https://github.com/sidpalas/devops-directive-terraform-course "devops directive terraform course").

-> The project is organized around two active workspaces
+> The project is organized around multiple active workspaces
-> "staging" and "production"
+> "dev", "staging" and "production"

 ## List of commands: